Sydney Metropolitan Bus Service Contracts: Region 12

 Following the merger of Transdev and Veolia Transport, Transdev Shorelink was merged into Transdev NSW.
 It successfully bid to retain the region with a new contract commencing on 1 June 2013.

 In October 2019, the NSW Government announced that it would open 13 out of the 14 contracts for competitive tender.
 Transport for NSW also indicated that Regions 12 and 14 may be procured together.
 In January 2022, tendering was opened for Regions 12, 14 and 4, closing on 14 April 2022.
-In November 2022, CDC was successfully awarded the contract for the region and will take over the services from Transdev in May 2023.
-The region will be consolidated into Region 14 and will cease to exist.
+In November 2022, CDC NSW was successfully awarded the contract for region 14 which also consolidated region 12.
+Region 12 ceased to exist and CDC NSW took over the services from Transdev NSW on 21 May 2023.

 Region 13

-Region 13 covers the south western suburbs between Lidcombe, Granville, Bankstown and Liverpool.
+Region 13 covered the south western suburbs between Lidcombe, Granville, Bankstown and Liverpool.
 Other principal suburbs are Burwood and Parramatta.

-Baxter's Bus Lines' routes in region 13 were transferred to Connex and Transit First on 1 January 2005.

-From 2005, services were operated by incumbent operators Connex (that was later rebranded Veolia Transport, Veolia Transdev then Transdev NSW) and Transit First.
+When the region was established in 2005, services were operated by incumbent operators Connex (that was later rebranded Veolia Transport, Veolia Transdev then Transdev NSW) and Transit First.
+Some of the routes were previously operated by Baxter's Bus Lines and were transferred to Connex and Transit First on 1 January 2005.
 In February 2007.
 Connex purchased Transit First.

 On 1 May 2013, Transdev NSW commenced a new contract that was awarded without a competitive tendering process.
-In December 2022, following a competitive tender process, Transit Systems NSW was awarded the contract for the region and will take over the services from Transdev on 6 August 2023.
-The region will be consolidated into region 3 and will cease to exist.
+In December 2022, following a competitive tender process, Transit Systems NSW was awarded the contract for region 3 which also consolidated region 13.
+Region 13 ceased to exist and Transit Systems took over the services from Transdev on 6 August 2023.